Proven-Paradox/shaper-system/Handbook.md

 Action: Counter
 Range: Melee
 Targets: 1 opponent that you have [Grabbed](#grab)
-Trigger: An opponent misses you with an Ability
+Trigger: A different opponent misses you with an Ability
 Cost: 4 MP
-Effect: The Ability that missed you is re-rolled targeting the opponent you have Grabbed.
+Effect: Repeat the Ability that missed you targeting the creature you have Grabbed.
+The original user does not have to pay the Ability's cost again, and the new roll benefits from [Boon and Bane](#re-rolling-dice---boon-and-bane) the same as the original Ability.
-Description: You redirect a poorly aimed strike to instead hit the target you have in your grip.
-This would usually involve using them as a shield.
+Description: You redirect a poorly aimed strike to instead hit someone you have in your grip.
+This would typically involve using them as a shield.

 #### Hold Fast
 Auxiliary